elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-geometric-interpretation-of-a-derivative.md

 url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
 score: -1.0
 related_article1:
-    id: 168326
-    title: >-
-        How do you compose two functions and what are the properties of composite functions?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-compose-two-functions-and-what-are-the-properties-of-composite-functions
-related_article2:
     id: 168333
-    title: >-
-        What is the equation of a tangent line to a curve at a given point?
+    title: What is the equation of a tangent line to a curve at a given point?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
-related_article3:
+related_article2:
     id: 168327
-    title: >-
-        What is the formal definition of a limit and how is it notated?
+    title: What is the formal definition of a limit and how is it notated?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
+related_article3:
+    id: 168329
+    title: What are the limit laws and how are they used to calculate limits?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
 related_article4:
-    id: 168337
+    id: 168325
-    title: >-
-        State the Fundamental Theorem of Calculus and explain its significance.
+    title: What is the definition of a function and how do you determine its domain and range?
     subject: Mathematics
-    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range
 related_article5:
-    id: 168327
+    id: 168329
-    title: >-
-        What is the formal definition of a limit and how is it notated?
+    title: What are the limit laws and how are they used to calculate limits?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
+    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
 ---

 &nbsp;